February 05, 2014

 King Edward I captures the Stone of Scone.

 Apud Monasterium de Scone positus est lapis pergrandis in ecclesia Dei, juxta manum altare, concavus quidam ad modum rotundae cathedreaie confectus, in quo future reges loco quasi coronatis.

 --14th century English cleric Walter Hemingford

-An oblong block of red sandstone known as The Stone of Scone (or Scottish coronation stone) was already ancient and storied when Edward I "captured it" in 1296 as a spoils of war and took it to Westminster Abbey.
+An oblong block of red sandstone known as The Stone of Scone (or Scottish coronation stone) was already ancient and storied when Edward I "captured" it" in 1296 as a spoils of war.
+Edward took it to Westminster Abbey.
 There it was fitted into a wooden chair, known as King Edward's Chair.
 Most subsequent English sovereigns have been crowned on it.